seanhamlin/drutiny/docs/VISION.md

 If a particular check pertains to just Drupal 7 or Drupal 8 then it will be namespaced as such.
 In this fashion you are able to run site audits against either Drupal 7 or Drupal 8 sites using the same Drutiny codebase.

 ## What does Drutiny mean?
-Drutiny stands for Drupal and Security
+Drutiny stands for Drupal and Scrutiny